447491480/more-express-config/README.md

-## more friendly way to use config file when you have many env,let the env config to merge default config
+## A more friendly way to use config file when you have many env,let the env config to merge default config

 ```
 npm i more-express-config --save